pbrimmer/Cambridgeator/README.md

 ## Practical 2: The Chemical Oscillator

-Words.
+For the second practical, you will be taking your data from Practical 1 and fitting it to a *toy model*.
+A *toy model* is a model that doesn't really describe or predict the behavior of a physical system in some critical way, but captures some fundamental principle of the physical system in a simple explanatorally powerful way.
+Toy models can miss important aspects of an experiment, and can even be physically impossible, so long as they capture key physical insight into a process, phenomenon, or mechanism of particular interest.
+Our toy model is the **Cambridgeator**!

 ### Description of the Oscillator

-The Cambridgeator, which is really just the Brusselator set up to compare with the Iodine oscillator experiment, follows these reactions involving the chemical species A, B, D, E, X and Y, with rate constants $k_1$, $k_2$, $k_3$, and $k_4$, as such:
+The Cambridgeator, which is really just [the Brusselator](https://link.springer.com/chapter/10.1007/978-1-4612-0651-4_10) set up to compare with the Iodine oscillator experiment, follows these reactions involving the chemical species A, B, D, E, X and Y, with rate constants $k_1$, $k_2$, $k_3$, and $k_4$, as such:

 $$
 \begin{align}